OpenLMIS-Malawi/mw-skip-period-tool/README.md

-# SCMgr Migration Tool
+# Skip Period Tool
-This repository holds the files for the SCMgr Migration tool.
-The tool helps to convert data from SCMgr application to OpenLMIS 3.0 system.
+This repository holds the files for the Skip Period Tool.
+The tool helps to skip periods in OpenLMIS 3.0 system.

 ## Prerequisites
 * Java 8